saurontech/USB-4604-BE-linux-driver/readme.txt

 	This driver comes with a Makefile, therefore you can compile the driver with a single command.
 	# make

-   2.3 Install the driver vis DKMS
+   2.3 Installing the driver with or without DKMS
-	If one chooses not to use DKMS, simply ignore this step.
-	# make install_dkms
+	By editing the "DKMS" option in the "Config.mk" file to "y" or "n", the drive will be installed("make install") with or without DKMS.

 3. Installation